-APERS TEACHER SYSTEM HIGHWAY SYSTEM STATE POLICE SYSTEM AJRS active dut at least 5 in the Sys honorable May pure National forces res month inc chase up to 5 years of ty military service with years of actual service stem and received an e discharge. chase Arkansas Guard and armed serve service in one crements after n from Guard/Reserve n a one-for-one basis years).
+APERS TEACHER SYSTEM HIGHWAY SYSTEM STATE POLICE SYSTEM AJRS May purchase up to 5 years of active duty military service with at least 5 years of actual service in the System and received an honorable discharge.
+May purchase Arkansas National Guard and armed forces reserve service in one month increments after separation from Guard/Reserve service on a one-for-one basis (up to 5 years).
 May establish up to 5 years FREE service (voluntary or involuntary) during time of military draft, with at least 5 years of actual service in the System and an honorable discharge.
 May purchase up to 5 years of active duty military service with at least 5 years of actual service in the System and an honorable discharge.
 May purchase up to 5 years of actual service in the System and an honorable discharge.
 May purchase up to 5 years of credited service for military reserve and national guard service in any state.
 As of 07/01/2011, all purchased service is at actuarial cost.
 May purchase up to five years for Military Prior Service with at least five years of service and an honorable discharge.
 May purchase up to three years for Military Leave Without Pay Service with at least 10 years of service in the System and an honorable discharge; and not receiving federal military retirement.
 Military service that interrupts employment is available and up to five years may be credited as service.
 May purchase up to 5 years for Military service prior to employment with at least five years of service and an honorable discharge.
 Tier I - Can have 7 years military service - 2 free years for military service during an armed conflict & the purchase of 5 years with at least five years of service and honorable discharge.
 Tier II - not eligible for Military service